HUNDRED GOLDEN RULES TO FIND OUT ERRORS IN ENGLISH FOR ALL

 IDIOMS AND PHRASES

 Idioms and phrases form an integral part of the English language.
 As a result questions from this area are always a hot favourite for any competitive examination.
-The etymology of all idioms is not known clearly but that of some are obvious
+The etymology

-At arms length (To keep at a distance)
+At arm’s length (To keep at a distance)

-He is a thorough crook, so keep him at arms length.
+He is a thorough crook, so keep him at arm’s length.

-At daggers drawn (To be sworn enemies)
+At daggers drawn

 Ram and Sham are at daggers drawn over a small piece of land.

-All and sundry (Everything without exception) All and sundry were full of praise for him.
+All and sundry (Everything without exception) All and sundry were full of praise for

 At one’s wits end (Confused; not knowing what to do)

-He was at his wits end when he heard of the income-tax raid on his firm.
+He was at his wits end when he heard of the income-tax raid

 (Have) an axe to grind (Have a selfish purpose)